Raising your legs bent at the knees. Hanging Leg Raises

 • swelling, redness of the knee joint;

-• deterioration of blood circulation, metabolism;
+• deterioration of blood circulation and metabolism;

 • violation of the integrity of bone tissue and cartilage;

-Most frequent consequences weak ligaments in which it is recommended to perform strengthening exercises:
+Most frequent consequences weak ligaments, in which it is recommended to perform strengthening exercises:

 • bone fracture;

-• sprain or rupture of tendons;
+• tendon sprain or rupture;

-• general instability in the work of the joint.
+• general instability in the joint.

-3. Past injury or bruise.
+3. Previous injury or bruise.

 4. Excess weight.

-5. Prolonged physical stress on the joint.
+5. Prolonged physical activity on the joint.

 6. Lack of necessary tension on the knee joint.